19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Player Character Components/Chosen Statistics/Intelligence.md

 Your intelligence represents your understanding of the arcane knowledge of the world.
 The guaranteed use cases for intelligence (you may add your stat to the roll) are as follows:

-- Using arcane magic
+- Most spell casting magical artifacts
-- Deciphering arcane magic
+- Deciphering magic
 - Historical knowledge
 - Alchemical knowledge
 - Arcane knowledge